1plus1equal3/ML-Project/README.md

     Now you can run the notebook without installing any libs

 > [!WARNING]
-> You could download those 2 folders to your local machine to run, however, we **DO NOT SUGGEST** you to do so, as both of them are over 8Gb of data (If you install it locally, please add all libs in *virtual_env* to your local python interpreter).
+> You could download those 2 folders to your local machine to run, however, we **DO NOT SUGGEST** you to do so, as both of them are over 8Gb of data (If you install it locally, please add all libs in *virtual_env* to your local python environment).

 ### Start running demo
 - In the demo file, you **ONLY** need to run the first 3 cells and the **Demo** section, the **Preparation** section it only for testing different images for uploaded drive images.